omeka/omeka-s-enduser/docs/modules/zoteroimport.md

 To install Zotero Import, follow the instructions for [Installing Modules](index.md#installing-modules).

 ## Prepare your Zotero Library
-Ensure that your Zotero library is published.
-Login to Zotero, go to settings, and then to privacy.
-Make sure that 'publish entire library' is checked.
-The 'publish notes' box can also be checked.

 In order to import from a Zotero library, you must have API access to the library.
 To use Zotero Import, you will need the ID for the group or user

   * Individual IDs are found on the Feeds/API tab of your Zotero Settings; there is a sentence stating “Your userID for use in API call is”.